-So Olive has to pretend to be her sister, and Ethan has to pretend to be his brother, and they have to pretend to be a newlywed couple.
-They drive to the Hawaii resort because Olive got a new job and needs her boss there.
+So Olive has to pretend to be her sister, Ethan has to pretend to be his brother, and they have to pretend to be a newlywed couple.
+They drive to the Hawaii resort because Olive has a new job and needs her boss there.
 This book was good, and the plot twist was cool.
 If you want to read like The Unhoneymooners, keep reading.

 5 Books Like The Unhoneymooners (Romantic Humor)

-In the book, The Unhoneymooners, Olive and Ethan’s main characters go through an unexpected life journey.
+In the book The Unhoneymooners, Olive and Ethan’s main characters go through an unexpected life journey.
 It is a romantic comedy book that has a lot of humor.
-Now I will review 5 romance humor books similar to The Unhoneymooners.
-Let’s go!
+I will talk about five romance humor books similar to The Unhoneymooners.
+They offer a delightful mix of romance and comedy, along with compelling characters and unique settings that should resonate with fans of “The Unhoneymooners.”
+Let’s begin!

 1. Shipped

 This book has been marketed as the hating game meets the honeymooners.
 It follows Henley, who is in her late 20s.
 She’s a very career-focused woman and intelligent.
 But Henley feels like she’s unappreciated at work.
 We get this instance right off the bat at the beginning of the book that shows you this girl is in a tough situation.
-She seems to love what she’s doing, and she loves working very hard, but she very clearly has been wronged in a few things at work.
+She seems to love what she’s doing and working very hard, but she very clearly has been wronged in a few things at work.

 Author: Angie Hockman